GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Path length sampling to avoid U-turns

+The test models considered are described in Appendix~\ref{sec:test_models}.
+Apart from the normal and Rosenbrock distributions, they are all drawn from the \texttt{posteriordb} package \cite{posteriordb2023}.
+Short for posterior database, \texttt{posteriordb} contains a wide range of Bayesian models applied to real data sets.

-\subsection{Learning curve}
+\subsubsection{Learning curve}

-As a simple validation that the sampler is targeting the correct distribution, Figure~\ref{fig:learning-curve} plots a learning curve (expected absolute error) versus iteration for the uniform sampler with the full path for the eight schools model.
-The plot shows that error decreases as expected at a rate of $1 / \sqrt{n}$ and the efficiency is greater than that of independent draws for the parameters and slightly worse for the parameters squared in this simple case.
+Figure~\ref{fig:learning-curve} plots expected absolute error in estimates for the first and second moment against iteration for the GIST sampler based on \eqref{eq:uniform_tuning_distribution} for a 100-dimensional standard normal model as a simple validation that such samplers target the correct distribution.
+The plot shows that error decreases as expected and the efficiency is comparable to Monte Carlo estimates obtained with i.i.d.\ draws.

-\subsection{Effect of step size and path fraction}
+\subsubsection{Effect of step size and path fraction}

-In Figure~\ref{fig:step-lb-uniform}, the performance of the uniform self-tuning sampler is shown for two step sizes, 0.36 (blue lines) and 0.18 (red lines), across a range of lower bound fractions ($x$ axis) for uniform sampling.
+In Figure~\ref{fig:step-lb-uniform}, the performance of the GIST sampler based on \eqref{eq:biased_selection_uniform_tuning_distribution} is shown for two step sizes, 0.36 (blue lines) and 0.18 (red lines), across a range of lower bound fractions ($x$ axis).
+The target in this case is the 500-dimensional standard normal distribution.
 The step size 0.36 is what NUTS adapted for an 80\% average Metropolis acceptance probability (Stan's default); 0.18 is the step size for roughly 95\% Metropolis acceptance.
 Halving the step size roughly doubles the number of leapfrog steps taken, as shown in the upper left of the plot.
-The remaining plots show that performance is better with a smaller step size.
+The remaining plots show that accuracy is better with a smaller step size.

-Mean square jump distance (MSJD) is also shown in Figure~\ref{fig:step-lb-uniform}; it is defined for $M$ steps of sampling by
+Mean square jump distance (MSJD) is also shown in Figure~\ref{fig:step-lb-uniform}; for $M$ sampling steps, it is defined by